woocommerce/woocommerce/readme.txt

 * Fix - Item meta removal query in order class.
 * Fix - Pass correct shipping cost to PayPal.
+* Fix - Flat rate extra costs when costs are an array.

 = 2.3.1 - 11/02/2015 =
 * Fix - When the geolocation database cannot download, ensure the correct method is used to log the error.